astronomer/docs/learn/airflow-openai.md

     $ astro dev init
     ```

-2. Add the following install statement to your `requirements.txt` file to install the OpenAI Airflow provider and other supporting packages:
+2. Add the following packages to your `requirements.txt` file to install the OpenAI Airflow provider and other supporting packages:

     ```text
     apache-airflow-providers-openai==1.0.0